joeyism/MegaFusion/README.md

 [Project Page](https://haoningwu3639.github.io/MegaFusion/)  $\cdot$ [Paper](https://arxiv.org/abs/2408.11001/)

 ## News
-- [2024.11] After finishing other paper submissions, we finally release the MegaFusion code.
+- [2024.11] Code of MegaFusion has been released.
 - [2024.10] MegaFusion has been accepted to WACV 2025.
-- [2024.9] A new version of the paper has been updated..
+- [2024.9] A new version of the paper has been updated.
 - [2024.8] Our pre-print paper is released on arXiv.

 ## Requirements